Chart Color Schemes

 Blaxland - Warrimoo - Lapstone is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch's analysis indicates Blaxland-Warrimoo-Lapstone's population is approximately 19,274 as of November 2025.
-This shows an increase of 281 people (1.5%) since the 2021 Census, which reported a population of 18,993.
-The change is inferred from ABS's estimated resident population of 19,241 in June 2024 and additional validated new addresses since the Census date.
+Based on AreaSearch's analysis, Blaxland-Warrimoo-Lapstone's population is around 19,274 as of November 2025.
+This reflects an increase of 281 people, a 1.5% rise since the 2021 Census which reported a population of 18,993 people.
+The change was inferred from the estimated resident population of 19,241 as of June 2024 and an additional 30 validated new addresses since the Census date.
 This results in a density ratio of 649 persons per square kilometer.
-Blaxland-Warrimoo-Lapstone's growth exceeded that of its SA3 area (1.2%), making it a regional growth leader.
-Overseas migration contributed approximately 52.7% to recent population gains.
+Blaxland-Warrimoo-Lapstone's growth of 1.5% since the 2021 census exceeded the SA3 area average of 1.2%, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 52.7% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a 2022 base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a 2021 base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, the area is expected to grow by 116 persons by 2041, reflecting an increase of 0.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, lower quartile growth is anticipated, with Blaxland-Warrimoo-Lapstone expected to grow by 116 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 0.4% in total over the 17 years.

 Frequently Asked Questions - Population